Dinoosauro/pdf-pointer/README.md

 - Change the color of the pointer
 - [Change, delete or create an application theme](https://github.com/Dinoosauro/pdf-pointer/tree/main/themeCreator)
 - Change the zoom option between zooming the PDF canvas or scrolling it; kepp annotations when zooming (even if it'll be a lot buggy) and enable a button to expand the PDF canvas size.
+- Change the background color/image/video of the application.
 - Change the language of the application
 - See keyboard shortcuts
 - See the licenses of the open source libraries